innate2adaptive/tcRIP/README.md

 This code has been written by Lewis Iain Moffat in partial completion of the MSc Machine Learning awarded by University College London, Department of Computer Science.
 This project used a Machine Learning approach to classifying T-Cell Receptor data as either having come from CD4 or CD8 T-Cell lineages.
 This is done through a combination of feature engineering methods classification algorithms.

+For a copy of the current thesis that this work is based on as well as the associated latex code and images, please [see my repository](https://github.com/Groovy-Dragon/COMPGI99).

 ## Getting Started
 This project does not require installation and only needs to be cloned from the repository.
 Run the following command to get a copy of the project up and running on your local machine.
 Make sure you have git installed.